qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 Another way to edited the feature is by manually entering the coordinates for each vertex.

 #.
-Make sure the Vertex Editor tool |vertexToolActiveLayer| is still active.
+Make sure the |vertexToolActiveLayer| :sup:`Vertex Tool Active Layer` button is still active.
 #.
 Move the mouse over the feature and right click on it.
 #.
 A :guilabel:`Vertex Editor` pane will appear.